 - Recipe Books: Themed with very specific types of recipes such as healthy, gluten-free desserts, high-fiber paleo, low FODMAP vegan, PCOS-friendly, etc.

 - Meal Plans: 7-days to 21-days in length are most popular.
 Meal plans should offer to solve a problem that your ideal client is struggling with.
 Include a meal plan, grocery list, and recipes.

 - Meal Planning Guides: A collection of recipes that fit a specific theme, a blank meal planning template and instructions that show customers how to create their own meal plans based on their preferences.

 The resources you offer on your website should always appeal to the needs of your niche market.

 For example, if your niche is working with recreational athletes who have trouble meeting their nutritional needs because of their nine to five jobs, you could sell a “21-Day Meal Prep Plan for Athletes Working 9 to 5”.
 It could include three weeks of meal plans with recipes that can be easily prepped on the weekend.
 Or maybe, you sell a recipe book called “High Protein Desserts for Athletes With a Sweet Tooth.”
 Both offerings would appeal to your ideal client.

-If your niche is working with women that struggle with bad PMS symptoms you could create a meal planning guide called “What to Eat to Get Your PMS Under Control”.
+If your niche is working with women that struggle with uncomfortable Premenstrual Syndrome (PMS) symptoms you could create a meal planning guide called “What to Eat to Get Your PMS Under Control”.
 This meal planning guide could include recipes appropriate for each phase of the cycle, a blank meal planning template that they can fill out, and instructions on how to create meal plans for each phase.

 Step 2: Create Your Digital Products